 Well yes, inasmuch as you are indeed doing a pre-recorded workout routine.
 But said routine will be picked based on the time you want to spend (15 minutes all the way up to an hour), the type of workout you want to complete (arm and chest-focused strength, yoga, kickboxing, total body fitness, and so forth), your desired level of challenge (amateur through advanced, e.g.) and, as you get familiar with the trainers, you can choose your favorite instructors, too.

 But hey, lots of workout videos offer that level of customization, right?
 Sure, albeit not all in one easy-to-navigate package controlled via smartphone or tablet app.
 What truly takes a MIRROR workout to the next level is the physical mirror itself.
 Your instructor appears there on the screen, his or her presence a verisimilitude of in-person presence, and what’s more, you see yourself as well.
 It’s not about vanity, it’s about form.
 Does your shoulder position or leg spacing – wait for it – mirror that of the trainer?
-You can self-correct in real time, something no Jane Fonda workout tape or YouTube video can ever help with.
+You can self-correct in real-time, something no Jane Fonda workout tape or YouTube video can ever help with.
+Oh, and for a limited time, you can score free shipping and set and take $150 off (a total of $400!).

 It’s strange, because it is a pre-recorded experience, not a live one, but the motivation is close to what you feel when participating in a class at a gym.
 I know this, because right up until the pandemic shutdown, I did Orange Theory classes several times a week, and until I started using a MIRROR, no home workouts I tried came close to replicating the experience.